ig21/Udacity_ND_Cloud_DevOps_CapstoneP/README.md

 ## Step 2 - Pipeline implemetation

-I decided to choose Jenkins, see below the steps
+I decided to choose Jenkins, see the steps below:

 - Create an EC2 instance
 - Install and configure Jenkins